GodelTech/GodelTech.Microservices.Core/README.md

 ### Razor Pages Configuration

-Please use the following snippet to configure services which uses Razon Pages only:
+Please use the following snippet to configure service which use Razon Pages only:

 ```c#
     public class Startup : MicroserviceStartup